jesusGalan/pychords/README.txt

     escala_hexatonica_de_blues_cuarto_grado

-- You can draw notes on fret with the module showfret as below:
+- You can draw notes on fret with the module visualize as below:

 >> python pychords/visualize.py G B D